 If you typically work one-on-one with your patients, don't leave them hanging just because of the coronavirus spread.
 Instead, give them a clear plan of action they can take until you can get together in person with them again.
 This keeps them progressing, but it also gives them something to distract them during this difficult time.

 Even if you don't work closely with each of your clients, such as when providing group-based therapies, now is a good time to give them ways to continue to operate as close to "business as usual" as possible.
 Share a few actionable steps they can do to make it through based on your area of expertise.

 For example, if you are a chiropractor, you might remind them of the importance of getting up and moving around versus sitting on the couch all day while self-isolating.
 If you're a mental health counselor, offer ways to help them lower their anxiety about everything that is going on.

 It's also helpful to keep the lines of communication open with your business, even if you are shut completely down.

-Let your clients know that you're available to answer any questions they may have.
-Make them feel comfortable to reach out to you if they want to learn more about what you're doing, how your hours have changed, or anything else in the forefront of their mind.
+Let your patients know that you're available to answer any questions they may have.
+Make them feel comfortable to reach out to you if they want to learn more about what you're doing, how your hours have changed, or anything else at the forefront of their mind.

 Now is also a good time to catch up on those blogs you've been meaning to write.
 Since a large portion of the country is at home too, this also means that they're more likely to be read.